mlflow/mlflow/examples/plugins/writing-plugins.rst

     setup(
         name="mflow-test-plugin",
         # Require MLflow as a dependency of the plugin, so that plugin users can simply install
-        # the plugin & then immediately use it with MLflow
+        # the plugin and then immediately use it with MLflow
         install_requires=["mlflow"],
         ...
         entry_points={